meribold/meribold.org/_posts/2021-04-07-critique-of-rms-open-letter.md

 singular, gender-neutral pronouns other than "they", "their", and "theirs".[^2021-05-03-update]

-One transgender person called the proposal "idiotic", but considers "[c]alling RMS a transphobe […] an insult to people who suffer from real transphobia."[^leah-rowe] I am also told of at least one non-binary transgender person that does agree with the open letter's assertion that Stallman's proposal is, in fact, "poorly disguised transphobia".[^fucking-transphobic] I'm tempted to err on the side of assuming good intentions here.
+One transgender person [called][leah-rowe] the proposal "idiotic", but [considers][leah-rowe] "[c]alling RMS a transphobe […] an insult to people who suffer from real transphobia."
+I am also [told of][fucking-transphobic] at least one non-binary transgender person that does agree with the open letter's assertion that Stallman's proposal is, in fact, "poorly disguised transphobia".
+I'm tempted to err on the side of assuming good intentions here.
 To me this looks like Stallman's typical willingness to die on strange, idiosyncratic hills.
 You can have your own opinion.
 Or maybe you can't.
 Remember, there "is no space to argue over whether a comment was transphobic".

 The accusation of ableism seems to primarily hinge on a highly insensitive note RMS added to his website in October 2016, but completely rewrote a few months later.
 Presumably